 No FICA or Self-Employment Tax

-The IRS does not consider income from rental property investments as "earned income."
-To fund their Social Security and Medicare, the two taxes most Americans pay are Self-Employment Tax or FICA (Federal Insurance Contributions Act).
-The employee and employer split the 15.3% tax of the FICA while a self-employed pay the total 15.3% in full.
+The IRS does not consider income from rental property investments as “earned income.”
+To fund their Social Security and Medicare, the two taxes most Americans pay are the Self-Employment Tax or FICA (Federal Insurance Contributions Act).
+The employee and employer split the 15.3% tax of the FICA while the self-employed pay the total 15.3% in full.
 You may be exempt from paying this tax if you are a rental property investor.